AmilaDevops/bicep-keyvault-rbac/README.md

 `az ad sp create-for-rbac --name {app-name} --role owner --scopes /subscriptions/{subscription-id} --json-auth`

 ### Configure the GitHub secrets
 Do setting in your Guthub account in path - Settings > Secrets and variables > Actions > New repository secret and add the out put of above step while creating the sp.
-As such { "clientId": "<GUID>",  "clientSecret": "<GUID>", "subscriptionId": "<GUID>", "tenantId": "<GUID>" ... }  and save the Repository Secret name as "AZURE_CREDENTIALS"
+As such { "clientId": "<GUID>",  "clientSecret": "<GUID>", "subscriptionId": "<GUID>", "tenantId": "<GUID>" ... }  and save the Repository Secret name as `AZURE_CREDENTIALS`

 <br />

-###  Steps for manual deployment:
+# Steps for manual deployment:
 To  deploy the Bicep file maually without using github actions (locally) to a new resource group use azure cli command - `az deployment group create --resource-group exampleRG --template-file main.bicep`

+~ author - Amila G